 - and anything else that may relate to the job.

-Your procedures list will also provide you with valuable intel, such as:
+A procedures list provides valuable intel, such as

-- If the correct parts are being ordered,
+- ensuring the correct parts are being ordered;

-- Do risk assessments need to be undertaken,
+- deciding if risk assessments need to be undertaken;

-- you and other stakeholders must be totally clear on “what’s next”
+- Stakeholders must be totally clear on “what’s next”.

-- the right people must have access to information as they need it, and
+- The right people must have access to information as they need it.

-Provided you’ve followed the first two steps involved in scheduling a maintenance job, this final step should be a simple to implement…especially if you have a EAM system to co-ordinate everything.
+Provided you’ve followed the first two steps involved in scheduling a maintenance job, this final step should be simple to implement, especially if you have an Enterprise Asset Management (EAM) system to coordinate everything.

-It involves checking job calendars to see what other work is happening concurrently; depending on the workload, this may dictate the date of assignment and/or the labour chosen to complete the task.
+It involves checking job calendars to see what other work is happening concurrently; depending on the workload, this may dictate the assignment date and/or the labour chosen to complete the task.

 - The people doing the job

-No matter what sector you’re involved in, from healthcare to hospitality and from manufacturing to retail, following these three steps will be a giant step towards improving your operating efficiencies.
+Sectors from healthcare to hospitality, and from manufacturing to retail, that follow these three steps will be improving operating efficiencies.

-Armed with a proven enterprise asset management system – such as the bespoke EAM systems offered by MC Global – you’ll see at a glance who is doing what work now AND what is scheduled in the upcoming months.
+A proven enterprise asset management system will show who is doing what work orders now, and what is scheduled in the coming months.

-You’ll have a total asset register, a failsafe inventory system, access to accurate recordings, and enjoy measurable results from a EAM software system with utmost functionality.
+You’ll have a total asset register, a failsafe inventory system, access to accurate recordings, and enjoy measurable results from an EAM software system with the utmost functionality.